jshstorm/unit-simulator/docs/sim-studio.md

    - Allows users to issue commands for units to move or interact with the simulation environment.

 ## Further Developments
-This prototype lays the groundwork for future enhancements and features that can be integrated into the GUI viewer to improve user interaction and simulation management.
+This prototype lays the groundwork for future enhancements and features that can be integrated into the Sim Studio to improve user interaction and simulation management.